stephenbeckr/ML-theory-class/syllabus.md

 We will use [github](https://github.com/stephenbeckr/ML-theory-class) for public content (notes, demos, syllabus), and use CU's default LMT **Canvas** for private content like grades and homework solutions.
 Canvas will also be used to organize things, like any recorded lectures, comments made via **Gradescope**, and Q&A forums via **piazza**.

-### Online behavior
-The class is intended to be in person most of the time, but we will use zoom for the first two weeks and may need to switch to zoom later as well depending on COVID-19.

-On zoom, please have your webcam on if at all possible

-- Valid reasons for not having the camera on: to protect the privacy of your family or roommate, if you cannot have a virtual background
-- Invalid reason: you don't feel like it, or you didn't wash your hair.

-We have the same standards of behavior as we would in a classroom: appropriate attire, appropriate and not distracting virtual backgrounds, verbal and chat remarks should be respectful, etc.  Real-world backgrounds should be appropriate and professional (please, no drugs or alcohol behind you).

-It's always important to have respectful remarks, and even more so in an online setting, since it is easier to get carried away with chat comments since you cannot see the effect on other people.

-If we enable private chat on zoom, remember that the zoom host can later see even "private" chats.
-Inappropriate or inconsiderate remarks, even on private chats, are not allowed.
+### Acceptable use of AI in this class

+Students are allowed to:

+- use "autocomplete" style coding assistance, like Copilot.  (*Why? because this is now as ubiquitious as spell-check, and it has become part of how people program.*) However, we strongly suggest you to use it sparingly, and to double-check!

+- use LLMs to ask for documentation, but not with an AI that has access to your code.
+For example, you can google documentation and use the "AI generated summaries" provided by Google, but you cannot use Github copilot integrated with VS Code, or gemini integraded with colab (nor any context-aware chatbot).

+- we **discourage** AI use whenever possible -- you don't need practice with it (it's easy!), and college is the time to practice your non-AI skills

+- Tools like wolfram Alpha, Desmos, etc., are allowed unless explicitly disallowed for a particular problem, but we discourage their use.
+They will **not** be allowed on the midterms, so please do not get reliant on them.

+Students are **not allowed** to:

+- explicitly asking a LLM, like ChatGPT/Claude..., to **solve** anything for you.
+This covers both code and math.
+  - For example, putting in the text of a homework problem and asking a LLM to generate the solution (or code) is not allowed.

+#### Enforcement
+For any major assignment (homework, or take-home exam if relevant), the instructor reserves the right to randomly check students, and/or check students with suspicious work.
+If a student is checked, they will need to do a live session with the instructor (either live-coding if it is coding related, or a whiteboard session if it is math related) so that the instructor can ask the student questions or give them tasks.

+#### Consequences of violating policy

+- First-time minor violations of the AI policy will result in losing points on the specific problem; the amount of points lost is up to instructor discretion, depending on the severity of the infraction

+- Major violations, or repeat violations, will result in a 0 on the entire relevant assignment

+- Egregious and/or repeated major violations will result in failing the class

 ### Dropping the Course
 Advice from your department advisor is recommended before dropping any course.
 After 11:59 PM Jan.
-31, dropping a course results in a "W" on your transcript and you’ll be billed for tuition.
-After 11:59 PM March 22, dropping the course is possible only with a petition approved by the Dean’s office.
+23 2026, dropping a course results in a "W" on your transcript and you’ll be billed for tuition.
+After 11:59 PM March 24 2026, dropping the course is possible only with a petition approved by the Dean’s office.

 (The last day to *add* a class is Wed Jan.
-24)
+16 2026)

 # Generic policies
-For classroom behavior, requirements for COVID-19, accommodation for disabilities, preferred student names and pronouns, honor code, sexual misconduct/discrimination/harassment/retaliation and religious holidays, please refer to the policies document posted on Canvas.
+For classroom behavior, requirements for COVID-19, accommodation for disabilities, preferred student names and pronouns, honor code, sexual misconduct/discrimination/harassment/retaliation and religious holidays, please refer to the [generic_policies](generic_policies.md) document.

 # Syllabus